MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 **Pros**: Easily automated through scripts and processing of output.
 Provides higher-level commands that provision multiple resources together for common tasks, such as deploying a web app.
 Scripts can be managed in source control.

 **Cons**: Steeper learning curve than using the portal, and commands are subject to bugs.
-Error messages are not always helpful.
+Error messages aren't always helpful.

 You can also use the [Azure PowerShell](/powershell/) module in place of the Azure CLI, although the Azure CLI's Linux-style commands are typically more familiar to Python developers.